When to use this guidance

 - don’t enter ‘Not found’ as a finding in subsequent child cases

 - all assessments which include section 18A matters must be rolled into an intervention phase to enable the court work to take place.

 Informing the parent and family/whānau

-When the social worker makes contact with the parent they’re informed that the subsequent tamariki criteria apply.
+When the social worker makes contact with the parent, they’re informed that the subsequent child provisions apply.
 This will likely be at the initial visit to the family/whānau.

 Efforts should be made to get support for the parent during this time.
-Networks of, and supports for, tamariki, parents and their family/whānau should be acknowledged and, where practicable, iwi support used.
+Networks of, and supports for, tamariki, parents and their family/whānau should be acknowledged and, where practicable, hapū and iwi support used.

-Any views of previous tamariki, either directly or through a representative, must be taken into account and shared with the parent.
+The views of any tamariki (including a child in permanent care and a subsequent child) of a parent who meets the section 18B criteria must be taken into account and shared with the parent who meets a section 18B criteria.
 If the views of tamariki were not followed, record the reason for not doing so.
+If the views of tamariki are not taken into account record the reason for not doing so.
 The decision, the reasons for it, and how it will affect them must be explained to tamariki involved — use professional judgement.